RMITLibrary/easy_cite/markdown/apa7thed.md

 ##### Citing a source, including online journal articles, with no page numbers

-Journal articles that are published online tend to have no page numbers.
-Sometimes, other sources also have no page numbers, such as some e-books, and webpages and websites.
+Some online journal articles with an **article number** instead of a page range will have no page numbers, even when you view the PDF version.
+Certain other sources also have no page numbers sometimes, such as some e-books, and webpages and websites.

-If the work you are citing does NOT contain page numbers (e.g. for a quote), include the alternative page locators in your in-text citation such as the heading or section name, chapter number, paragraph number, or the heading or section name or chapter number combined with the paragraph number.
+If the work you are citing does NOT contain page numbers (e.g. for a quote), include the alternative page locators such as the heading or section name, chapter number and/or paragraph number, in the place of a page number.

 **Examples:**

-> "As the national peak body for early childhood, ECA is a regular, and trusted, contributor to the public policy debate on all matters affecting young children (birth to eight years) and their families" (Early Childhood Australia, 2016, Advocacy section, para.
+> "As the national peak body for early childhood, ECA is a regular, and trusted, contributor to the public policy debate on all matters affecting young children (birth to eight years) and their families."
+(Early Childhood Australia, 2016, Advocacy section, para.
 1).

 > "While core topics covered during didactic curricula (e.g., ethics, inclusive language) are important, a balance of didactic, experiential, and fieldwork curricula is essential to optimize genetic counseling training."
 (Miller et al., 2025, Discussion section, para.
 3).

+Most journal articles with an **article number**, however, will have page numbers when you view the PDF version.
+When directly quoting, include the page number (e.g. p.
+5) as you normally would for a journal article.

+**Example:**

+> "Elite sport has seen a similar shift toward systemic strategies that emphasise organisational policies, integrated care models, and multi- level interventions to protect athlete well-being."
+(Vella & Rice, 2015, p.
+5).

 ##### Omitting words from a direct quote